Terry Carr: Professional work

 Though he published some fiction in the early 1960s, Carr concentrated on editing.
 He first worked at Ace Books, establishing the Ace Science Fiction Specials series which published, among other novels, Behold the Man and The Warlord of the Air by Michael Moorcock, The Left Hand of Darkness by Ursula K. Le Guin and Rite of Passage by Alexei Panshin.

 After conflicts with Ace head Donald A. Wollheim, he worked as a freelancer.
-He edited an original story anthology series called Universe, and a popular series of The Best Science Fiction of the Year anthologies that ran from 1972 until his death in 1987.
+He edited an original story anthology series called Universe, and a series of The Best Science Fiction of the Year anthologies that ran from 1972 until his death in 1987.
 He also edited numerous one-off anthologies over the same time span.
 He was nominated for the Hugo for Best Editor thirteen times (1973–1975, 1977–1979, 1981–1987), winning twice (1985 and 1987).
 His win in 1985 was the first time a freelance editor had won.